Overview and Description

 Treatment: AD in contralateral hand, gluteus medius strengthening.

 2) Hip extensor weakness (Posterior lurch gait): Backward trunk lean with hyperextended hip during stance phase of affected limb.
+This action moves the line of gravity of the trunk behind the hip and reduces the need for hip extension torque.

 Pathomechanism: Use of iliofemoral ligament to lock hip in extension to prevent trunk falling forward.